Île de la Cité: Early history

 The Roman Emperor Julian, residing in Gaul from 355 to 361, described "a small island lying in the river; a wall entirely surrounds it, and wooden bridges lead to it on both sides."
 At what was then the western end of the island was the residence of the Roman governor, near the present Palais de Justice.
 It was described as a "Palace", but appears to have been a very modest residence.

-The Roman also built a new wharf, where the Parvis Notre-Dame – Place Jean-Paul II is today.
+The Romans also built a new wharf, where the Parvis Notre-Dame – Place Jean-Paul II is today.
 The island was much smaller then; the Roman wharf is now well inland, far from the present edge of the island.
-Remains of the wharf can be seen in the archeological crypt under the Parvis, in front of Notre Dame de Paris.
+Remains of the wharf can be seen in the archeological crypt under the Parvis, in front of Notre-Dame de Paris.
 One important monument left by the Parisii was discovered here: the Pillar of the Boatmen, a group of statues erected by the boatmen of the city in the 1st century AD, honouring both Roman and Gallic gods.

 In addition to the residence of the Roman governor, the island contained the civic basilica, which held the courts of justice.
 It was located near the present flower market and Metro station, and was a large rectangular building 70 by 35 meters in size, with a central nave and two collateral aisles.
 Its foundations were discovered during the construction of the Metro station in 1906.
 It, too, was built with stones taken from the forum on the Left Bank.

 In 486, Saint Genevieve negotiated the submission of Paris to Clovis I, the first King of the Franks, who chose Paris as his capital, in 508.
-The first cathedral of Paris, that of Saint Etienne, was constructed in 540–545, close to the west front of the present Notre Dame de Paris and just a few hundred meters from the Royal Palace.
+The first cathedral of Paris, that of Saint Étienne, was constructed in 540–545, close to the west front of the present Notre Dame de Paris and just a few hundred meters from the Royal Palace.

 Hugh Capet (c.
 941–996), the founder of the Capetian dynasty, began as ruler of a kingdom not much larger than the Paris region, but through conquest and marriage, he and his descendants made the Kingdom of France into an important European power.
 The visible symbol of Capetian power was the Palais de la Cité, which he and his descendants enlarged and embellished.
 Philippe IV built the Grand Chamber and new walls, with two towers: the Tower of Caesar and the Tower of Silver.
 Louis VI (1081–1137) tore down the old tower and built an even larger one, which remained until the 18th century.